 The Company's cash is held in accounts or short-term interest bearing accounts at one of the major Canadian chartered banks.
 Management perceives the credit risk to be low.
 Typically the outstanding trade receivable balance is relatively concentrated with a few large customers representing the majority of the value.
-As at March 31, 2021, five customers accounted for 78% (September 30, 2020 - five customers accounted for 74%) of the outstanding balance.
-In addition, for the quarter ended March 31, 2021, five customers accounted for 57% (March 31, 2020 - five customers accounted for 63%) of revenues.
+As at June 30, 2021, five customers accounted for 81% (September 30, 2020 - five customers accounted for 74%) of the outstanding balance.
+In addition, for the quarter ended June 30, 2021, five customers accounted for 74%) of revenues.
 The Company has had minimal bad debts over the past several quarters and accordingly management has recorded an allowance of \$35,000 (September 30, 2020 - \$10,000).